 Thanks to the generous support it receives, the Great Plains Zoo continues to offer exciting new exhibits, quality educational programs, and an unparalleled setting for recreation and discovery.
 There are several ways to support the Great Plains Zoo including online contributions, in-kind donations, and corporate sponsorships.

 Each year, the Great Plains Zoo spends approximately $150,000 on food for the 1,000 animals in our care.
 Lights and heat for the animals costs an additional $200,000.
 A gift to the Zoo’s general fund helps us continue to provide our animals with the best care possible, and supports our mission of education, conservation, recreation and discovery -- a mission supported by a $3.2 million budget.
 For more information, please call 605.367.8313, ext.
-118, email our Development Department, or complete the Contact Us form.
+142, or email our Development Department.

 As a corporate and business member, your support helps support the Zoo while also showing a commitment to education, conservation, recreation and discovery, and quality of life in the community we call home.
-Your membership helps us engage 249,000 annual visitors, educate nearly 46,000 area schoolchildren, care for more than 1,000 animals, and conserve 18 endangered species.
+Your membership helps us engage 272,000 annual visitors, educate nearly 46,000 area children, care for more than 1,000 animals, and conserve 24 endangered species.
 For more information, please call 605.367.8313, ext.
-118, email our Development Department, or complete the Contact Us form.
+142, or email our Development Department.

 Planned gifts to the Great Plains Zoo help ensure future generations have an opportunity to make connections to the natural world, and see animals they might otherwise only see in a text book.